TimOliver/TORoundedButton/README.md

 // Create a new instance of `RoundedButton` let button = RoundedButton(text: "Continue")

-// Set the background color to match the super view for best performance button.backgroundColor = .white

-// Set the background color to clear only when it the
-// background content behind the button dynamically changes button.backgroundColor = .clear

 // The button color itself is controlled via tintColor button.tintColor = .red